The Addams Family (video game series): Story

 The family mansion is going to be demolished and replaced by an amusement park, and therefore the family will be evicted.
 While the adults are trying to find a solution, the children roam the house helping out in their own peculiar way.
-Only if they find the estate ownership documents will the contractors can be stopped.
+Only if they find the estate ownership documents will the contractors be stopped.

 Gameplay

 The player controls both Pugsley and Wednesday Addams, and must navigate the house, collecting items, solving puzzles and conversing with other members of the family.

 The Addams Family Mystery Mansion

 There is also a 2019 mobile game called The Addams Family Mystery Mansion for Android and iOS.
 It was produced by pixowl/Animoca Brands.

 Story

 Morticia and Gomez return home to their mansion to find the rest of their family missing.

 The Addams Family: Mansion Mayhem

 The Addams Family: Mansion Mayhem is a 3D platforming adventure game released on September 24, 2021 for the PlayStation 4, Nintendo Switch, PC, and Xbox One/Series X and S. It was developed by PHL Collective and published by Outright Games.
 The game's art and assets are based on 2019's The Addams Family and 2021's The Addams Family 2 films.